cykorteam/cykorteam.github.io/2026/01/2026-01-31-Paper-Review-QUANTUM-FACTORING.markdown

 After applying the Inverse Quantum Fourier Transform $F^{-1}_Q$ to the upper register, the probability that the observed value is $c$ is $P(c) = \dfrac{1}{MQ} \cdot \left \vert \dfrac{\sin(\pi Mrc / Q)}{\sin(\pi rc / Q)}\right \vert^2$.

-> The state vector $\vert \Psi\displaystyle' \rangle$ after applying the Inverse Quantum Fourier Transform to the upper register is as follows:
+> The state vector $\vert \Psi' \rangle$ after applying the Inverse Quantum Fourier Transform to the upper register is as follows:
 >
 > $$
 > \begin{aligned}